MyAnalytics privacy guide

 MyAnalytics data is processed and stored in the employee’s Exchange Online mailbox.
 MyAnalytics processes data from these sources: Exchange Online email and calendar data, chat and call signals from Skype for Business and from Teams, and—if both the organization's IT administrator and an individual opt in—Windows 10 application activity history.
 MyAnalytics stores and processes this data inside each employee’s Exchange Online mailbox.

 MyAnalytics supports General Data Protection Regulation (GDPR) compliance.
 Microsoft has designed MyAnalytics to support customers’ needs to comply with GDPR requirements.

 MyAnalytics and Delve are separate applications with no interdependencies.
 MyAnalytics and Delve are both first-party Microsoft Graph applications and have no overlap.
-These applications can be managed and licensed separately, without settings from one impacting the settings of the other.
+These applications can be managed separately, without settings from one impacting the settings of the other.

 How MyAnalytics works